 I have benefited personally and professional by my involvement in academic debates.
 These skills are important far beyond educational practice.
-A fundamental skill and practice is to keep the audience in mind, to recognize their needs, and to accompany them in the pursuit of knowledge and understanding.
-Such activities are certainly more than a competition.

-State funding will provide consistent support in our efforts to bring more Ohioans to the table and to share their concerns while simultaneously giving our elected officials an opportunity to discusses plans that impact the daily lives of their constituents.
+A fundamental skill--and practice--is to keep the audience in mind, to recognize their needs, and to accompany them in the pursuit of knowledge and understanding.
+Such activities are certainly more than a competition and state funding will provide consistent support in the mission of the Ohio Debate Commission to bring more Ohioans to the table and to share their concerns while simultaneously giving our elected officials an opportunity to discusses plans that impact the daily lives of their constituents.